 When you think of dogs in law enforcement, the German Shepherd may first come to mind.
 Or maybe, the Doberman Pinscher.
 However, Rottweilers were among the first police dogs that had the honor of answering to a higher calling.

-Rottweilers were adopted as police dogs and personal guard dogs, both of which are jobs that they perform to this day.
+Rottweilers were adopted as police dogs and personal guard dogs, both of which are jobs that they still perform to this day.
 In fact, Rottweilers were among the first guide dogs for the blind!
-Plus, they’re excellent search-and-rescue dogs.
+Plus, they’re good search-and-rescue dogs.

 While they were once used as police dogs, they’ve grown out of favor in recent years.
 The National Police Dog Foundation says that Rottweilers are still used in the police force, but are much less popular than before.

-Major policing departments around the world (such as those in the United Kingdom) don’t list these Rottweilers among preferred breeds used by police forces.
+Major policing departments around the world (such as those in the UK) don’t list Rottweilers among their preferred breeds used by police forces.
 The AKC has a similar stance, as they don’t list them among their popular police dog breeds.

 Some people suggest that the fierce and reactive nature of the dog breed is not suitable for the role.
 This is because police dogs are carefully trained to track, chase, and hold down suspects – nothing more.